tmbumaths/python-workshop/docs/index.md

 ## Course Objectives

-The course **Complex Analysis** focussed on the study of properties of complex functions.
-This course is second course on complex analysis in TMBU, Bhagalpur.
-In the first course mainly introduce the concept of differentition.
+The course ==Complex Analysis== focussed on the study of properties of complex functions.
+This is the second course on complex analysis in TMBU, Bhagalpur.
+The first course mainly introduce the concept of differentiability and analyticity in complex domains.
 Here we will discuss the integration in the sense of complex functions.

+- [ ] Understand contour integration
+- [ ] Apply Cauchy integral formula
+- [ ] Import results based on CIF
+- [ ] Ability to represent complex function as Power and Laurents series
+- [ ] Understand different type of singularity
+- [ ] Finding the integraton along closed contour

 ## References